Festivals & Events

 Honen Matsuri is held on March 15

-Tagata-jinja Shrine is thought to be 1,500 years old
+Tagata-jinja Shrine is thought to be more than 1,000 years old

 How to Get There